Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 Program 2

-With the password, we can enter the central system; from there, we can access the alarm.
+With the password we can enter the central system; from there, we can access the alarm.
 This is located in a circuit where energy is generally saved and is turned off all the time.
-Therefore, first of all, we need to make sure that electricity is working.
+Therefore, first of all, we have to make sure that the electricity is working.
 After this condition is met, Pedro must mark the manual fire alarm option as true.
-This way, he can later trigger it.
-Let’s prepare the code properly for him.
+This way, he will later be able to make it go off.
+Let's leave him the code well prepared.

 Solution: